L-E-G/instruction-set-architecture/DESIGN.md

 Sets the internal sprite library memory source address register of the Blitter to the first 12 bits contained in the `<SRC>` register.

-Sets the secondary frame buffer destination register of the Blitter to the first 16 bits contained in the `<DEST>` register.
+Sets the frame buffer destination register of the Blitter to the first 16 bits contained in the `<DEST>` register.

 **Operands**:

 - `<SRC>`: Register who's first 12 least significant bits are an address to a sprite's start in the sprite library memory.
-- `<DEST>`: Register who's first 16 least significant bits are an address to the start location in the secondary frame buffer.
+- `<DEST>`: Register who's first 16 least significant bits are an address to the start location in the frame buffer.

 ### Set Bit Block Transfer Dimensions
 **Assembly**: